JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ./manage.sh init-filesystems
 ```

 Now you can manually edit the files found in `CONFIG_DIR`.
 You can use these configuration files to customize much of the JACS environment.

-**It is strongly recommended is to replace the self-signed certificates** in `CONFIG_DIR/certs/*` on each server with your own certificates signed by a Certificate Authority.
+At this point, **it is strongly recommended is to replace the self-signed certificates** in `CONFIG_DIR/certs/*` on each server with your own certificates signed by a Certificate Authority.

 You must also copy your certificate into the Workstation client build, so that it can be used to sign the plugin modules:
 ```
-cp $CONFIG_DIR/certs/cert.crt containers/workstation-site
+cp $CONFIG_DIR/certs/cert.{crt,key} ./containers/workstation-site
 ```